Self-Defi/Graduation-Vaults-Foundation/docs/gv-whitepaper.md

 ## 7. Graduation Payout Design

-At graduation, funds are transferred to a **Student + Parent joint SAFE**.
+At graduation, funds transfer to a Student + Parent joint SAFE.

-This design:
+EOAs are prohibited as graduation payout destinations.

-- Prevents abrupt loss of oversight
+This preserves:
-- Introduces students to shared custody
+- oversight during transition
-- Allows gradual transition to full control
+- student learning

-EOAs are explicitly prohibited as graduation destinations.
+- gradual handoff

 ---